belkisguler/sql-datawarehouse-project/README.md

-│   ├── bronze/                         # Scripts for extracting and loading raw data │   ├── silver/                         # Scripts for cleaning and transforming data │   ├── gold/                           # Scripts for creating analytical models │   ├── visualization/                  # Scripts of Data Analysis and Data Visualizations │
+│   ├── bronze/                         # Scripts for extracting and loading raw data │   ├── silver/                         # Scripts for cleaning and transforming data │   ├── gold/                           # Scripts for creating analytical models │   ├── datavis/                        # Scripts of  Data Visualizations
+│   ├── data-analysis/                   # Scripts of Data Analysis
+│
 ├── README.md                           # Project overview and instructions
 └── LICENSE                             # License information for the repository